Douglas Kennedy (writer): Biography

+Early life and family

-Douglas Kennedy was born in New York City in 1955, the son of a commodities broker and a production assistant at NBC.
+Douglas Kennedy was born in New York City in 1955, the son of an Irish Catholic commodities broker and a German Jewish production assistant at NBC.
 He was educated at The Collegiate School and graduated with a B.A. magna cum laude from Bowdoin College in 1976.
 He also spent a year studying at Trinity College Dublin.
 "I was a history major," Kennedy explained.
 "Retrospectively, I think the history major provides much better training for a novelist.
 So much of what I do in my own fiction is observational; is looking at behavior.
 By studying human history you really see how human folly endlessly repeats itself.
 In my work—in whatever form it takes—I am very much grappling with what it means to be American in this way."

-Kennedy married Grace Patricia Carley in 20 April 1985.
+Kennedy married Grace Patricia Carley on 20 April 1985.
 He has two children, Max and Amelia.
 The couple divorced in 2009.
 In 2012, Kennedy married Christine Ury.
 They divorced in 2017.